Sandals are a god-send when you are traveling or doing sport or on vacation!

 CONS

-Teva is the classic trav.
-And for many people, there is no other brand of sandal. el or hiking sandal
+Teva is the classic travel or hiking sandal.
+And for many people, there is no other brand of sandal.

-Their sandals are super comfortable, and I have almost cried when some pairs I have had broke and had to be thrown out!
+Teva sandals are super comfortable, and I have almost cried when some pairs I have had broke and had to be thrown out!

-As I mentioned, the straps are a bit easier to handle on these sandals, but they don't have the toe holder.
+As I mentioned, the straps are a bit easier to handle on the Teva sandals, but they don’t have the toe holder.
 So, you do tend to move around in them a little more on the front.
 But if you tighten both straps (front and back) then you are usually good to go.

 The Teva footbed also tends to be pretty comfy, especially right out of the box.
 But, they don't have as good a non-slip as the Chacos (which, to be fair, are specifically designed for water!).
 The Tevas do tend to dry out quicker on the straps though.